rkoron007/docker/readings/D2/dockerhub.md

 **Note**: The `latest` Tag is the default tag applied if you do not define one in your `docker pull <IMAGENAME>` command.
 It is usually the most recent and stable version of an image.

-In general if you see an image has an `alpine` tag version available it means it using the Linux distribution for `alpine` as it's base image.
-Remember that `Alpine` is an incredibly small distribution of Linux.
-The `alpine` version of images are popular for development because they take up less memory.
+In general if you see an image has an `alpine` tag version available it means it using the Linux distribution for `alpine` as it's base image. `Alpine` is a small security-focused distribution of Linux.
+Like **super** small, it's only about 5MB in size.
+The `alpine` version of images are popular for development because of the fact that they take up less memory.

 ## Pulling Images
 Good news!
 You already have experience pulling images from Docker Hub.
 When running a container you always have to pass an image: